danielcregg/acpad-project-template/project-brief.md

 # ACPAD Project Assessment

 ## 📱 Project Overview
-For this project you are required to design and develop an Ionic Angular app using the latest Ionic version and the latest Angular Version.
+For this project you are required to design and develop an Ionic Angular application using the latest versions of each software.
+Your app will utilise the learning of labs and lectures throughout the semester.

 ## 👣Getting Started

-The project must consist of standalone components only.
-Your application must be selected from the Project App Choice List on the Moodle page.
+After you open this repository create an Ionic Angular project and select standalone as apposed to NgModules.
+Your application must be follow a topic selected from the `Project App Choice List` on the Moodle page.
 The application will be like the applications we developed in labs but with improved design and extended functionality.

 ## ⚡ Minimum Project Requirments
 - This application must be developed using GitHub Codespaces.